pierrecahuzac/partagetacollection/README.md

 5. Développez vos fonctionnalités

-# We Love Collections - Monorepo for Collection Management
+# Partage ta collection - Monorepo for Collection Management

 ## 📋 Context

-"We Love Collections" is a modern monorepo that brings together the frontend and backend components of a collection management application.
+"Partage ta collection" is a modern monorepo that brings together the frontend and backend components of a collection management application.
 The architecture is designed to be scalable and maintainable, with a clear separation of responsibilities.

 ## 🏗️ Architecture of the Monorepo